Services & Background Processes

 Watch folder not importing files

-1. Confirm the Watch Folder Monitor service is running.
+1. Confirm the Watcher service is running: Get-Service JimRanDocuManWatcher.

-2. Open watcher.log.
+2. Open jimrandocumanwatcher_stderr.log.
 Permission-denied errors on the source path are the most common cause.

-3. Verify the DocMan service account has read + delete permission on the source path (files are moved, not copied).
+3. Verify the DocuMan service account has read + delete permission on the source path (files are moved, not copied).

 4. For UNC paths, make sure the service account is a domain account with network access to the share.